marpor/codingpirates/godot/quick_start_3d_platformer/changing_things.md

 Next, let's try to move that coin next to the player up a bit so we have to jump to get it.

-* Click the coin to select it
+* Click the coin to select it:

 ![Click coin](res/click_coin.png)